siakaramalegos/sia.codes-eleventy/src/posts/eleventy-and-cloudinary-images.md

 For modern browsers, we can give a set of images and instructions for how wide they will be displayed using `srcset` and `sizes`.
 This allows the browser to make the best decision on which image to load based on the user's screen width and [device pixel ratio (DPR)](https://developer.mozilla.org/en-US/docs/Web/API/Window/devicePixelRatio).
 For example, those nice Retina screens (DPR of 2) need images twice as wide as the slot we're putting them in if we still want them to look good.

-The `sizes` attribte can be tricky to write correctly by hand.
+The `sizes` attribute can be tricky to write correctly by hand.
 My favorite way of getting it (a.k.a, the lazy way), is to first give the image a `srcset`, then run the page through [RespImageLint](https://ausi.github.io/respimagelint/).
 RespImageLint is a nifty bookmarklet that will let you know how far off your images are in their size, and will also give us suggestions for the `sizes` attribute.

 <figure>
   <img src="{% src "respimagelint_bnumrs.jpg" %}"